asachs01/sensu-go-twilio-handler/README.md

 ### As an asset

 Assets are the best way to make use of this handler.
 If you're not using an asset, please consider doing so!
-You can find this asset on the[Bonsai Asset Index](https://bonsai.sensu.io/assets/asachs01/sensu-go-twilio-handler).
+You can find this asset on the [Bonsai Asset Index](https://bonsai.sensu.io/assets/asachs01/sensu-go-twilio-handler).

 You can download the asset definition there, or you can do a little bit of copy/pasta and use the one below: